 Another hit from Illinois, "Lose My Mind" peaked at No. 2 in the U.S. and Canada.
 This song is just fun and perfectly nails the idea that the narrator's love is driving him crazy.
 It's been done before, but Eldredge's approach is refreshing and addictive.

 This infectious love song captures the feeling of a new relationship.
 And Eldredge even released a video featuring his BFF, his dog Edgar.
 What could be better?

 The lead single from the singer's self-titled fourth album does not disappoint.
 According to Eldredge, he wrote it with the desire to just have fun and ended up with this crazy cool song.
 The song peaked in the top 25 on the Billboard chart, supported by this hilarious music video where the singer sets off a series of crazy events as he walks down the street.

 7. "Don't Ya"

 "Don't Ya" was the singer's first single to reach the top 20 on the Hot Country Songs charts.
-This number one hit is a sincere and likable love song, which was also nominated for best Music Video By a New Artist at the American Country Awards.
+This No. 1 hit is a sincere and likable love song, which was also nominated for best Music Video by a New Artist at the American Country Awards.